purencool/purencool/README.md

 suitable.

 #### Purencool base
-This profile is a stand profile created by Drupal 8 core that has extra modules installed
+This profile is a stand profile created by Drupal 8 core that has extra modules installed and uses Bootstrap as the default theme.

 ## Installation